2kunal6/airflow_tutorial/README.md

 ![home](https://github.com/2kunal6/airflow_tutorial/assets/12296594/9dab61bc-dc91-41bc-9e4d-fccfb38b6b8b)

 Now knowing what Airflow is and having set it up, let's write some code.
 We will start with simpler concepts and gradually move to more complex ones.
-By the end of this tutorial we will write a complete dag which almost resembles a production grade Airflow app in the real world.
+By the end of this tutorial we will write a complete dag which almost resembles a production grade Airflow server in the real world.